RAGHIBRIZWAN/AI-SPRING-2025/Assignment 1/readme.md

 - **Current Status:** Partially Achievable
 - **Overview:** Robotics and AI are being applied more in construction to perform activities like bricklaying and 3D printing of buildings.
 But complete automation of building construction continues to elude us.
    - **Challenges:** A construction site is a dynamic setting that calls for flexibility, thinking on your feet, and coordination across disciplines—tasks still largely reliant on human skills.

+# QUESTION 3:

+### **Domain: Autonomous Cars**

+#### **Agent Description**
+An autonomous car is a smart agent that is programmed to drive on roads, obey traffic signals, and keep passengers safe without human interaction.
+The agent is aware of its surroundings through sensors like cameras, LiDAR, radar, and GPS.
+It analyzes this information utilizing machine learning algorithms, decision-making routines, and control mechanisms to define best driving actions like accelerating, braking, and steering.

+#### **Characterization of the Environment**
+- **Accessible vs. Inaccessible:** **Partially accessible** – The car is able to perceive a substantial part of its environment through sensors, but certain aspects (e.g., invisible obstacles, upcoming road conditions, or other drivers' intentions) are unknown.
+- **Deterministic vs. Stochastic:**
+**Stochastic** – The environment is random because of external influences such as pedestrian behavior, weather, and other driver behavior.
+- **Episodic vs. Sequential:**
+**Sequential** – Every decision affects subsequent states, so the agent has to take into account past and future actions at all times.
+- **Static vs. Dynamic:** **Dynamic** – The environment is always in flux as traffic, pedestrians, and road conditions change in real time.
+- **Discrete vs. Continuous:** **Continuous** – The agent has to process and react to continuous streams of sensor information, making decisions in real time regarding speed, lane position, and avoiding obstacles.

+#### **Best Agent Architecture**
+The best architecture for an autonomous vehicle is a **hybrid agent** that integrates several AI approaches:
+- **Perception Module:** Computer vision based on deep learning for object detection, lane detection, and pedestrian detection.
+- **Decision-Making Module:** Reinforcement learning and rule-based systems for navigation that is safe and efficient.
+- **Planning Module:** Path-planning algorithms such as A* or Rapidly-exploring Random Trees (RRT) to plan optimal routes.
+- **Control Module:** Adaptive control systems for smooth steering, acceleration, and braking adjustments.